Towards Robust Representation of Limit Orders Books for Deep Learning Models: Conclusion Future Work

 \section{Conclusion \& Future Work}

 In this paper, we discussed the importance of data representations to machine learning models applied to LOB-related tasks and highlighted the drawbacks and risks when using non-robust representations.
 Further, we proposed new representation schemes that avoid these drawbacks.
 To reveal this, we implemented price forecasting tasks with multiple benchmark models and data representations.
-We also designed data perturbation scenarios to test not only the performance but also the robustness of these machine learning models with various representation schemes including the commonly-used level-based representation and our moving window representations.

-We show that how the information is organised and represented as the input has large impact to the model performance.
+We also designed data perturbation scenarios to not only test the performance but also the robustness of these machine learning models with various representation schemes including the commonly-used level-based representation and our moving window representations. \\ We show that how the information is organised and represented as the input has large impact to the model performance.
 In our case, by replacing the level-based representation with our moving window representations, performance of the same model increases significantly.
 This reveals that our moving window representations are more effective and suitable for machine learning models.
 In addition, the level-based representation brings vulnerability to models even under subtle perturbations, which leads to significant performance decay especially when models are more sophisticated.
-Our moving window representations, on the contrary, are almost immune to this perturbation and thus are more stable and reliable.
+Our moving window representations, on the contrary, are almost immune to this perturbation and thus are more stable and reliable. \\

 Like previous literature, we also show that machine learning models especially deep learning models can be a promising solution to financial problems.
-Especially, we can adopt existing machine learning solutions (e.g. TCNs) which was designed to solve similar problems in other areas to solve financial problems.
-The TCN structure we used in this paper was originally designed for video-based segmentation but matches nicely with price forecasting problem here and delivers satisfying results.
-Our future work would focus on extending representation-related robustness to more tasks dimensionality reduction, reinforcement learning etc.
+Especially, we can adopt existing machine learning solutions (e.g. TCNs, Transformers\cite{lim2021temporal}, Informers\cite{zhou2021informer} etc.) which were designed to solve time-series forecasting problems in various domains.
+Our future work would also focus on extending robustness to more market-related tasks, especially those utilizing reinforcement learning etc.